Inter vs Udinese prediction and betting tips 31 Аugust 2025 | Dailysports experts

 Probable lineups

-Inter: Sommer, Pavard, Acerbi, Bastoni, Dumfries, Barella, Çalhanoğlu, Mkhitaryan, Dimarco, Martínez, Thuram
+- Inter: Sommer, Pavard, Acerbi, Bastoni, Dumfries, Sučić, Barella, Mkhitaryan, Dimarco, Martinez, Thuram

-Udinese: Sava, Bertola, Solé, Kristensen, Ehizibue, Atta, Karlström, Lovrić, Zemura, Davis, Bravo
+- Udinese: Sava, Kristensen, Solé, Bertola, Ehizibue, Lovrić, Karlström, Atta, Zemura, Bravo, Davis

 Match facts and head-to-head

-- Inter have won all five of the last meetings between the teams, with a combined score of 13-4
+- Inter have won 8 of their last 10 home matches in Serie A.

-- Inter have scored at least two goals in six of their last seven encounters
+- Udinese have not conceded more than two goals in any of their last 8 away games.

+- In 6 of Udinese’s last 8 away games, no more than two goals were scored in total.

 Prediction